 COMPLIANCE Escrow Account Fannie Mae does not require an escrow deposit for property or flood insurance premiums for an individual unit in a condo, or PUD when the project in which the unit is located in covered by a blanket insurance policy purchased by the homeowners' association.
 FNMA advocates the establishment of an escrow account for the payment of taxes and insurance, particularly for borrowers with blemished credit history or first-time homeowners.
 Mandatory Impounds on all HPML and Higher-Priced QM loans.
 Flood Insurance must be impounded on all Flood Zone Area properties (SFR, Multi-Units, Detached Condo/PUD).
-Power of Attorney Follows FNMA guidelines regarding Power of Attorney

-Mega Agency X is a Fannie Mae or Freddie Mac eligible transaction that has the following loan characteristics: 640 minimum (qualifying) fico score 95% Max LTV/CLTV Minimum \$75,000 loan amount Wage earner - No self-employed\ 2 max REOs (including subject and non-subject REOs, commercial properties, land) Occupancy: Primary residence only 2 units maximum Conforming and High-Balance fixed Must have either DU (Approve/eligible) or LP (Accept/eligible) findings Appraisal Waivers from both DU/Value Acceptance or LP/ACE Mega Agency X acceptable. (improved pricing & Pending departing property sale should be closed concurrently with the turn-times for eligible new purchase property AGENCY FIXED Leasehold & Unique Housing Property Types are ineligible submissions) See VISA & EAD Chart for other program overlays Broker Resources - MCFUNDING.COM \No self-employed income: o K-1 income with less than 25% ownership, is acceptable if income is not being used to qualify.
-No schedule C, K-1 income, LLC, Partnership, regardless of the amount of S/E income for all borrowers are allowed.
-Program codes Conforming: MAX30, MAX25, MAX20, MAX15 & MAX10 Hi-Balance: MAXHB30, MAXHB25, MAXHB20 & MAXHB15
+Power of Attorney Follows FNMA guidelines regarding Power of Attorney Mega Agency X (improved pricing & turn-times for eligible AGENCY FIXED submissions) Mega Agency X is a Fannie Mae or Freddie Mac eligible transaction that has the following loan characteristics: • 640 minimum (qualifying) fico score • 95% Max LTV/CLTV • Minimum \$75,000 loan amount • Wage earner - No self-employed • 2 max REOs (including subject and non-subject REOs, commercial properties, land) • Occupancy: Primary residence only • 2 units maximum • Conforming and High-Balance fixed • Must have either • DU (Approve/eligible) or LP (Accept/eligible) findings • Appraisal Waivers from both DU/Value Acceptance or LP/ACE acceptable. • Pending departing property sale should be closed concurrently with the new purchase property • Leasehold & Unique Housing Property Types are ineligible • For non-CA properties with LTV > 80%, taxes & insurance impounds is required.
+If no impounds or tax only impounds, loan must be countered to AGN. • See VISA & EAD Chart for other program overlays Broker Resources - MCFUNDING.COM No self-employed income: K-1 income with less than 25% ownership, is acceptable if income is not being used to qualify. • No schedule C, K-1 income, LLC, Partnership, regardless of the amount of S/E income for all borrowers are allowed.
+Program codes • Conforming: MAX30, MAX25, MAX20, MAX15 & MAX10